 Class J is widely used for lzod and Charpy impact test on softer metals, plastics and rubber specimens.
 Equipped with tensile impact pendulum and fixtures, it can carry on tests on plastic film and sheet.
 The newly enhanced design offers the most cost-effective configuration to address Charpy test from 1J to 50J, and lzod test from 1J to 22J.

-NextGen's Class D – Dual Column Charpy Impact Testing system provides a high level of rigidity and specimen testing capacity.
+NextGen's Class D – Single Column Charpy Impact Testing system provides a high level of rigidity and specimen testing capacity.
 This Charpy Impact tester has a minimum capacity of 150J and a maximum capacity of 750J.
 The system comes standard with a digital display with software upgrade function for data plotting.
 The Class D impact system can also include automatic specimen feeding, cooling and heating systems as optional upgrades.

 NextGen's Class G – Servo-Motor Single Column Charpy and Izod Impact Testing system is commonly used in R&D laboratories.
 The system offers the ultimate versatility of testing 150J, 300J or 450J capacities based on both Charpy and Izod test methods.
 The unit comes standard equipped with a servo motor and is designed to test at any preset angle.
 Additionally, this impact tester includes automatic braking of the pendulum.
 The standard analogue display can be upgraded to a touch screen interface.
 The Class G impact system can also include automatic specimen feeding, cooling and heating systems as optional upgrades.